MRCWirtz/corona/README.md

 # corona
 Modelling Corona expansion in Germany.
-Prediction with the current max likelihood guesses for RO before and after the measures:
+Prediction with the current max likelihood guesses for R0 before and after the measures:

 ![img](img/predict_model.png)